Editor choice

 AT-LP120XUSB $399

 Direct drive, preamp, USB, 78 RPM.
 Nothing else at $399 does all of that.
-The right deck for most people.
+The best turntable for most people.
+Only 15 left in stock.

 $450 to $700